Interwar Hungary: On the eve of World War II

 The Kingdom of Hungary also used its relationship with Germany to chip away at the Treaty of Trianon.
 In 1938, Hungary openly repudiated the treaty's restrictions on its armed forces.
 With German help, Hungary extended its territory four times and doubled in size from 1938 to 1941, even fighting a short war with the newly created Slovakia.
 Hungary regained parts of southern Slovakia in 1938, Carpatho-Ukraine in 1939, northern Transylvania in 1940, and parts of Vojvodina in 1941.

 Hitler's assistance did not come without a price.
 After 1938, the Führer used promises of additional territories, economic pressure, and threats of military intervention to pressure the Hungarians into supporting his policies, including those related to Europe's Jews, which encouraged Hungary's antisemites.
 The percentage of Jews in business, finance, and the professions far exceeded the percentage of Jews in the overall population.
 After the depression struck, antisemites made the Jews scapegoats for Hungary's economic plight.

-Hungary's Jews suffered the first blows of this renewed anti-Semitism during the government of Gömbös's successor, Kálmán Darányi, who fashioned a coalition of conservatives and reactionaries and dismantled Gömbös's political machine.
+Hungary's Jews suffered the first blows of this renewed anti-Semitism during the government of Gömbös’ successor, Kálmán Darányi, who fashioned a coalition of conservatives and reactionaries and dismantled Gömbös’ political machine.
 After Horthy publicly dashed hopes of land reform, discontented right-wingers took to the streets denouncing the government and baiting the Jews.
 Darányi's government attempted to appease the anti-Semites and the Nazis by proposing and passing the first so-called Jewish Law, which set quotas limiting Jews to 20 percent of the positions in certain businesses and professions.
 The law failed to satisfy Hungary's anti-Semitic radicals, however, and when Darányi tried to appease them again, Horthy unseated him in 1938.
 The regent then appointed the ill-starred Béla Imrédy, who drafted a second, harsher Jewish Law before political opponents forced his resignation in February 1939 by presenting documents showing that Imrédy's own grandfather was a Jew.

 Imrédy's downfall led to Pál Teleki's return to the prime minister's office.
 Teleki dissolved some of the fascist parties but did not alter the fundamental policies of his predecessors.
 He undertook a bureaucratic reform and launched cultural and educational programs to help the rural poor.
 But Teleki also oversaw passage of the second Jewish Law, which broadened the definition of "Jewishness," cut the quotas on Jews permitted in the professions and in business, and required that the quotas be attained by the hiring of Gentiles or the firing of Jews.

-By the June 1939 elections, Hungarian public opinion had shifted so far to the right that voters gave the Arrow Cross Party –Hungary's equivalent of Germany's Nazi Party–the second highest number of votes.
+By the June 1939 elections, Hungarian public opinion had shifted so far to the right that voters gave the Arrow Cross Party — Hungary's equivalent of Germany's Nazi Party–the second highest number of votes.
 In September 1940, the Hungarian government allowed German troops to transit the country on their way to Romania, and on November 20, 1940, Teleki signed the Tripartite Pact, which allied the country with Germany, Italy, and Japan, and ensured Hungary's involvement in the Second World War.